-As the main socio-economic information bank on and for the OIC Member Countries, the Centre gives special attention to enhance the national statistical systems (NSS) of member countries.
+As the main socio-economic information bank on and for the OIC Member Countries, the Centre gives special attention to increase the data and information on and for the OIC Member Countries and enhance the national statistical systems (NSS) of Member Countries.

-The Statistics and Information Department of the Centre is mainly responsible for collecting, processing and disseminating socio-economic statistics and information on and for the utilisation of the OIC Member Countries.
-BASEIND Database serves as the primary statistical source for the Centre’s research activities and statistical publications.
-It is available online in three official languages of the OIC to benefit all those interested in the OIC community and elsewhere.
-The coverage and content of the database is regularly updated and enriched essentially on the basis of information collected from the national and international statistical sources.
-Currently, the time series data over 260 socio-economic indicators under 18 categories for the 57 OIC Member Countries, dating back to 1970, are being collected either from national or international statistical sources and disseminated through BASEIND.
+SID is mainly responsible for collecting, collating, processing and disseminating socio-economic statistics and information on and for the utilisation of the OIC Member Countries.
+The OIC Statistics (OICStat) Database serves as the primary online statistical source for the users all over the world who are interested in data and information about OIC Member Countries.
+The OICStat is regularly updated and enriched on the basis of information collected from/provided by two main sources: International statistical sources and national statistical sources.
+The option for the dissemination of data from the national statistical sources is available as long as the countries feed data to the OICStat.
+Currently, the OICStat hosts 406 socio-economic indicators under 23 categories for the 57 OIC Member Countries, dating back to 1985.